California Chrome's Impact On The Valley Community

 This donation inspired John Harris himself to purchase a Chapman painting of California Chrome – “California Chrome Crushes Them in the Kentucky Derby” – that was presented by Robbie Rodriguez to The Big Fresno Fair CEO John Alkire.
 Painter Tom Chapman began his love for art, athletics and animals at an early age and would go on to become a successful jockey in the horse racing industry.
 His career resulted in 2,560 wins.
 He began painting in 1993 as a way to relieve the stress of horse racing and, after winning his first Bay Meadows Handicap, drew a painting of the horse for himself.
 When the owners of the horse saw the painting, they decided to make him an offer that he could not refuse.
 It was then that Chapman decided to hang up his hat as a jockey and begin his second career as an artist.
 This painting of California Chrome at the finish line of the Kentucky Derby was also donated to The Big Fresno Fair Museum.

 We were also thrilled to add a special piece of racing history donated by Big Fresno Fair Track Handicapper, Robbie Rodriguez to The Big Fresno Fair Museum that day – a D.A.P.
 Racing Cap signed by Owner of the 1973 Triple Crown Winner Secretariat (Penny Chenery), Jockey of 1977 Triple Crown Winner Seattle Slew (Jean Cruguet) Owner of 1978 and last to date Triple Crown Winner Affirmed (Patricia Wolfson), Owners/Breeders of 2014 Kentucky Derby Winner California Chrome (Steve and Carolyn Coburn and Perry and Denise Martin), Jockey of California Chrome (Victor Espinoza), Trainer of California Chrome (Art Sherman), Assistant Trainers (Steve and Alan Sherman), Groom (Raul Rodriguez) and Owners of California Chrome’s sire Lucky Pulpit (Larry and Marianne Williams).
-Also donated were dried roses from the victory garland laid on California Chrome after winning the Kentucky Derby and dirt from the finish line.
+Dried roses from the victory garland laid on California Chrome after winning the Kentucky Derby and dirt from the finish line were also donated.